zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

     - Don't proxy ARM through your controllers
 - Don't require full libraries to make use of a small portion
     - Is there another way to get the same result?
-- If your using iframe experiences
+- If you're using iframe experiences
     1. Ensure you have the correct caching enabled
     1. Ensure you have compression enabled
+    1. Your bundling logic is optimised
     1. Are you serving your iframe experience geo-distributed efficiently?

 ## Coding best practices